Limits on Working Part-Time or as a Temporary-Substitute for PSRS-Covered Employers

 - The hours you work or volunteer as part of a retirement incentive count toward the 550-hour limit.

-- If you exceed the hourly limit you must notify PEERS immediately.
+- If you exceed either the hourly or salary limit you must notify PSRS immediately.

-- You forfeit your benefits effective the month in which the hourly limit is exceeded.
+- You forfeit your benefits effective the month in which either the hourly or salary limit is exceeded, whichever is first.

-- If you retire in any month other than July, the 550-hour limit on your work during that first school year is pro-rated.
+- If you retire in any month other than July, the 550-hour and 50% salary limits on your work during that first school year are pro-rated.

 You might also be interested in ...